Home | Archive

 Volunteers are a fundamentally different type of agent than employees are.

-- Employees are invested in the truck paying them in utils.
-The truck is a truck.
+• Employees are invested in the vehicle paying them in utils.
+The vehicle is a vehicle.
 It has cargo that has to get somewhere.

-- Volunteers are invested in the path of the truck.
+• Volunteers are invested in the path of the vehicle.
 They want the cargo to get somewhere.

-- Compensation-seekers get on for-profit trucks.
-Outcome-seekers get on volunteer trucks.
+• Compensation-seekers get on for-profit vehicles.
+Outcome-seekers get on volunteer vehicles.

 Analogously, volunteer vs for-profit orgs are different types of agent.